-Attorney-at-law, doctorate and master's degree in Law from the University of Basel and postgraduate studies at the University of California, Davis.
-Previous activities: Partner at Wenger, Plattner, Attorneys-at-law in Basle, Berne, Zurich (leaving with effect from July 31, 2014), temporary associate at Davis Polk & Wardwell, New York.
+Attorney-at-law, doctorate and master's degree in Law from the University of Basle and postgraduate studies at the University of California, Davis.

+Previous activities: Partner at Wenger, Plattner, Attorneys-at-law in Basle, Berne, Zurich, temporary associate at Davis Polk & Wardwell, New York.